M116 howitzer: Description

-The carriage M8 was identical, except for axle arms and wheels, which were metal with pneumatic tires.
+The carriage M8 was identical except for the axle arms and wheels, which were metal with pneumatic tires.
 The howitzer on carriage M8 could be broken down into seven mule loads or into nine parachute loads (the latter arrangement included 18 rounds of ammunition).
-It could also be towed by vehicle such as 1/4 ton jeep, or transported by plane or glider such as CG-4 Waco.
+It could also be towed by a vehicle such as a 1/4 ton jeep, or transported by plane or glider such as the CG-4 Waco.

-The field howitzer carriages of the M3 family were non-dismantling, split trail.
-All these were fitted with metal wheels with pneumatic tires; all had an additional retractable support, referred to as a firing base.
-In firing position, the firing base could be lowered and wheels raised, leaving the weapon to rest on the firing base and trails.
+In contrast, the field howitzer carriages were non-dismantling, and were fitted with metal wheels with pneumatic tires.
+They also had an additional retractable support, referred to as a firing base; in the firing position, the base could be lowered and the wheels raised, leaving the weapon to rest on the firing base and trails.